Cancer biology, Department of Pathology

 Dr Sarah Baird's group is interested in how the supportive area surrounding the cancer cells, the stroma, develops and functions.
 The lab also specializes in determining cell death mechanisms.

-Dr John Ashton’s group is currently investigating mechanisms of drug resistance to small molecule inhibitors in oncogene-dominant non-small cell lung cancer, and ALK positive lung cancer in particular.
-They also have an interest in modelling metastatic disease for drug testing, and are currently working on improving a metastatic prostate cancer mouse model for drug testing.
+Associate Professor John Ashton’s group is currently investigating mechanisms of drug resistance to small molecule inhibitors in oncogene-dominant non-small cell lung cancer, and ALK positive lung cancer in particular.
+They also have an interest in modelling disease for drug testing, and are currently working on developing cancer spheroids for drug screening.
+In addition, his group is actively investigating the mechanism of action of the Sea-sponge derivative spiroleucettadine and the pharmacokinetics of camptothecin derivatives.

 Many key events within cells are regulated by the appropriate interaction of two proteins.
 Understanding the molecular basis of protein-protein interactions is central to elucidation of these cellular processes and can lead to the development of new or improved therapeutic compounds.